khair-eddine-ladhari/financial_agent/readme.md

 ## What I'd add next (if continuing this project)

+- Evaluate an alternative LLM provider/model for more reliable native tool-calling
 - Deterministic (non-LLM) entity verification before passing search results to the agent
-- Retry logic (`tenacity`) on all external API calls (Pinecone, Tavily, yfinance)
+- Retry logic (`tenacity`) on all external API calls (Pinecone, Tavily, yfinance) — already in place for `get_stock_price` and `search_recent_news`, extend to the remaining tools
 - The security items above, before any public deployment
 - A `compare_companies` tool that runs the agent twice and diffs results
-- LangSmith tracing to visualize the agent's reasoning steps
 - A simple frontend showing tool calls live as the agent works